One moment...

 Working Conditions

-Most pharmaceutical scientists are employed by large drug manufacturing companies.
+Pharmaceutical scientists are employed by any number of institutions, from large drug manufacturing and biotech companies and contract research organizations (CROs) to academic institutions and governmental agencies.
 Many work in laboratories as part of a large team of scientists and technicians developing new drug therapies.
 Others teach and work in offices near universities or hospitals, supervising clinical drug trials, or in manufacturing centers, overseeing the large-scale production of medications.

-The work involves using sophisticated computers and equipment, working with microscopic compounds and conducting scientific experiments.
-You must be extremely detailed and precise.
-You also need to be patient, because it can take a team of pharmaceutical scientists many years to bring a new drug to market.
+Pharmaceutical scientists use sophisticated computers and equipment, work with microscopic compounds and conduct scientific experiments.
+They must be extremely detailed and precise.
+They also need to be patient, because it can take a team of pharmaceutical scientists many years to bring a new drug to market.

 Salary Range and Outlook

 Pharmaceutical scientists just starting their careers earn an average salary of $85,000.
 With experience and increasing responsibility, their compensation can grow significantly.
-They also can receive bonuses when they successfully develop a new drug.
+They also can receive bonuses throughout the development of a new drug.